RedisLabs/redislabs-docs/content/modules/redisgears/jvm/classes/readers/javareader.md

 import gears.GearsBuilder;

 /**
- * A reader that reads only keys name from the key space *
+ * A reader that only reads key names from the key space *
  */
 public class KeysOnlyReader extends JavaReader<String> {